 To be eligible for a tax exemption, a civil association or a foundation must satisfy the following conditions:

-- Foundations and union associations are prohibited from carrying out commercial or industry activities if they have tax-free status; the restriction does not apply to other types of associations [Law 25,239, Article 1, e, 1999, which modified the Income Tax Law by adding a second paragraph to Article 20(f)].
+- Foundations and union associations are prohibited from carrying out commercial or industry activities if they have tax-free status; the restriction does not apply to other types of associations (Law 25,239 of 1999 Article 1(e), amending Article 20(f) of the Income Tax Law).
 The scope of this limitation has been further interpreted by the tax authorities in administrative rulings.

 Under the ITL, a mutual entity is eligible for a tax exemption if it meets two criteria: